paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/intro.md

 ## Understanding Node.js Code Coverage using Istanbul/Nyc

-Code coverage is the process of measuring how many lines of code get exercised by the projects unit tests.
-The Node.js package used to execute unit tests on the code base and generate coverage reports based the test results is [Istanbul/Nyc](https://www.npmjs.com/package/nyc).
+Code coverage is the process of measuring how many lines of code get exercised by a project's unit tests.
+The Node.js package used to execute unit tests on the code base for the demonstration application is [Mocha](https://mochajs.org/).
+The page used to generate coverage reports based the Mocha's test results is [Istanbul/Nyc](https://www.npmjs.com/package/nyc).

 You'll run the tests in Step 4 of this scenario.